SignPath/website/docs/documentation/docker-signing.md

 | **Snapshot**    | (depends on Notary setup) | Notary/Registry credentials
 | **Timestamp**   | (depends on Notary setup) | Notary/Registry credentials

-Future versions of SignPath will include root key management.

 ### Signing overview

 Execute `Invoke-DockerSigning` in your CI system, or call each step individually.
 See [signing phase](#signing-phase) for step-by-step instructions.